jbe2277/waf/README.md

     - *Converters*
         - `BoolToVisibilityConverter`: Converts a boolean value to and from a Visibility value.
         - `InvertBooleanConverter`: Inverts a boolean value.
-        - `NullToVisibilityConverter`: Null condition to return the associated Visibility value.
+        - `NullToVisibilityConverter`: Check for null and return the associated Visibility value.
         - `StringFormatConverter`: Converts an object into a formatted string.
         - `ValidationErrorsConverter`: Converts a ValidationError collection to a multi-line string error message.
     - *Services*